-Examples are hot-dipped galvanized inside and out or stainless steel.
+Examples include hot-dipped piping galvanized inside and out or stainless steel piping.

-A.4.7.1.3 The use of flexible piping or hose in a carbon dioxide system introduces a number of things to be considered that do not affect rigid piping.
+A.4.7.1.3 The use of flexible piping or hose in a carbon dioxide system introduces a number of considerations that do not affect rigid piping.
 One of these is the nature of any changes of direction.
 The minimum radius of curvature for any flexible hose to be used in a carbon dioxide system should not be less than indicated by the manufacturer's data, usually shown in the listing information for a particular system.
 Other areas of concern are resistance to the effects of vibration, flexure, tension, torsion, temperature, flame, compression, and bending.
 It is also necessary for the hose to have the strength to contain the carbon dioxide during discharge and to be made of materials that will be resistant to atmospheric corrosion.

-A.4.7.1.7.1 In performing the calculation, the guidelines provided in the FSSA publication Pipe Design Handbook for Use with Special Hazard Fires Suppression Systems should be consulted.
+A.4.7.1.7.1 In performing the calculation to determine pipe thickness, the guidelines provided in the FSSA publication, Pipe Design Handbook for Use with Special Hazard Fire Suppression Systems, should be consulted.